Account information and tutorials for generating text originality reports using the Turnitin software.

 When a paper or excerpt is submitted to Turnitin, an originality report is created.
 This report tells the instructor what percentage of text strings in the paper match text strings in other sources found in the Turnitin database.
 The originality report provides links to all sources of matching text strings to enable the instructor to review and evaluate the suspected content.
 Instructors should evaluate the quality of the originality report and use their professional judgment to determine if the similarities identified represent plagiarized text.
 The originality report shows all matches, even those in which students may have cited the text properly.
 Faculty should examine the identified text to determine whether plagiarism has occurred.

-CUTLA created a set of iThenticate Guidelines to help faculty and students determine which software to use for a document and how to interpret and use the similarity report to improve written work.
-Please read the FAQ in order to determine whether using iThenticate or Turnitin best suits your needs.
+CUTLA created a set of iThenticate Guidelines (PDF) to help faculty and students determine which software to use for a document and how to interpret and use the similarity report to improve written work.
+Please read the FAQ (PDF) in order to determine whether using iThenticate or Turnitin best suits your needs.

 What should instructors do if they suspect that a student has engaged in plagiarism?